-1. Any complaint must be submitted using the

-- online Elections Complaint Form available at imperialcollegeunion.org/elections/complaint. - 2.
+- 1. Any complaint must be submitted using the online Elections Complaint Form available at imperialcollegeunion.org/elections/complaint. - 2.
 Only completed Elections Complaint Forms will be considered by the RO or DROs. - 3.
-Complaints should be submitted within 24 hours of the incident in guestion or at the earliest possible moment. - 4.
+Complaints should be submitted within 24 hours of the incident in question or at the earliest possible moment. - 4.
 Complaints cannot be anonymous and the ruling by the RO or DROs regarding any complaint may be communicated to all candidates within the election. - 5.
 Complaints involving severe breaches of the rules will be dealt with by the RO.
 The RO may choose to allow the DROs to rule on all other complaints. - 6.
 The RO will define to the DROs their interpretation of severe and non-severe breaches of the rules. - 7.
 The RO or DROs may make a ruling including, but not limited to, the following sanctions.
-Depending on the severity of the breach, any or all of these steps may be by-passed when making a ruling. - 7.1 Issuing a formal warning - 7.2 Reduction in campaign budget or amount the Union will refund - 7.3 Temporary banning of campaigning - 7.4 Recommendation to the Board of Trustees' Governance Sub-Committee for removal from the election - 8.
-All complaints must be received within two (2) hours of the close of the voting period. - 9.
-The RO's decision on all complaints is final.
+Depending on the severity of the breach, any or all of these steps may be by-passed when making a ruling. - 7.1 Issuing a formal warning - 7.2 Reduction in campaign budget or amount the Union will refund - 7.3 Suspension of campaigning - 7.4 Disqualification